Small Molosser Breeds

 They are the ideal pets for apartment dwellers, families with children and elderly people or singles who just want to take their dogs with them everywhere they go.

-They require moderate grooming and grooming as compared to other dog breeds.
+They require moderate grooming as compared to other dog breeds.

 As they are comparatively lesser known and more expensive to breed than other toy and small breeds, they do not generally suffer from the "pet-store-syndrome" which concerns the other small and toy breeds.
 Indeed, due to the fact that small and toy breeds can be easily kept in small cages, crates or shopping carts, they are mass-produced for pet stores.
 Dog breeds purchased in pet stores are often hard to housetrain and may display behavior problems due to a lack of contact with the mother in the first weeks of their lives.